Daniel L. Doctoroff: Other activities

 In 2015, the Municipal Art Society awarded Doctoroff its Jacqueline Kennedy Onassis Medal, which is awarded annually to individuals who, through vision, leadership, and philanthropy, have made an extraordinary contribution to New York City.

 In March 2015, Doctoroff was appointed to the United States Olympic Committee board of directors.

 In September 2017, Doctoroff's book Greater Than Ever: New York's Big Comeback, was published by PublicAffairs/Hachette Book Group.

 Doctoroff was a member of the advisory board for Neom, Saudi Arabia's plan to build a futuristic "mega city" in the desert.

 Doctoroff was included in 2024 Time's most influential people in health list.

 In 2024, the Citizens Budget Commission awarded Doctoroff its Felix G. Rohatyn Award, which is given to an individual whose career exemplifies Felix Rohatyn’s public service and commitment to New York.

 Personal life

 After meeting at Harvard during their first year, Doctoroff married Alisa Robbins in 1981.
-He is Jewish, and in 2013 Alisa Robbins Doctoroff was appointed the president of the UJA-Federation of New York; previously she served as president of Congregation Or Zarua in Manhattan.
+He is Jewish, and in 2013 Alisa Robbins Doctoroff was appointed the president of the UJA-Federation of New York; previously she was president of Congregation Or Zarua in Manhattan.
 The couple has three children and resides in New York City.

 In December 2021, Doctoroff announced he likely had ALS at the age of 63.
 He has since worked to raise money for research into the disease.

 Doctoroff is a second cousin of The New York Times domestic correspondent Katherine Rosman.
 His grandmother, Jennie Miller née Seeman, (1906-1992) was a sister of Rosman's grandmother, Mae Rosman née Seeman (1917-1987).